 Finding your passion and a career that fits your personality and talents takes time and research.
-Use the following tools to explore careers related to your degree program.
+Use the following tools to explore careers related to your degree program or experience.

 Finding your passion and a career that fits your personality and talents takes time and research.
 Use the following tools to explore careers related to your degree program: